Murali Vijay

 Murali Vijay (born 1 April 1984) is a former Indian international cricketer.
 He was a right-handed opening batter and an occasional right-arm off break bowler.
 He has represented the Indian cricket team and played for Tamil Nadu in domestic first-class cricket.
 He was a member of the Indian team that won the 2013 ICC Champions Trophy.

 In 2001, Vijay started playing cricket at the college level before he was selected for the Tamil Nadu under-22 cricket team.
 He made his first-class debut for Tamil Nadu in 2006 and was amongst the top run-scorers in the 2006–07 Ranji Trophy, which was his maiden first-class tournament.
-In 2008, he was called up to the South Zone cricket team that played for the Duleep Trophy and later to the India A side that faced the touring New Zealand A team.
+In 2008, he was called up to the South Zone cricket team that played for the Duleep Trophy and later to the India A team that faced the touring New Zealand A team.
 He made his test debut against Australia in November 2008 when the team's regular opener Gautam Gambhir was not available.
-After a brief run in the side playing test cricket, he played his first ODI against the touring South African team in February 2010.
+After a brief run in the team playing test cricket, he played his first ODI against the touring South African team in February 2010.